joeypoyiwu/reisen/README.md

 ### Add logic to output message if no files are in directories

 Currently there is nothing in place to notify the user in the case that there is nothing in the directory

+### Refactor code in commands.py

+Would be nice to move the logic in the commands.py files and build them out as classes under the `app` folder.
+Makes it easier to test and maintain.
+As it is now, it's not very intuitive to follow and read, but it does the job for now.